 Hand to Opposite Shoulder

-Donnalee is reaching for the opposite shoulder blade.
-She will use the opposite hand to push the arm a little further backwards to really work on improving the flexibility in the shoulder joint.
+Donnalee reaches for the opposite shoulder blade, using the opposite hand to push the arm a little further backwards.
+Really work on improving the flexibility in the shoulder joint.
 Hold the end position for 10 seconds then you can progress to 20 seconds.
 We are stretching all throughout the whole shoulder.
 The stretch happens in the shoulder joint and in the front of the shoulder.
-Perform 1 set of 2 repetitions on each side alternating back and forth.
-You will hold the end position for 10 seconds and then you can progress to 20 seconds.
-We are looking for a light stretch throughout the shoulders depending on where the tightness happens in your shoulders.
+Perform 1 set of 2 repetitions on each side, alternating back and forth.
+You will hold the end position for 10 seconds, progressing to 20 seconds.
+We are looking for a light stretch throughout the shoulder, depending on where the tightness happens in your shoulders.

 #3 – Vertical Hanging Exercise